 ENFE 4002.
 MATERNAL AND CHILD NURSING II.
 Six credit hours.
-Two hours of lecture and two six-hour laboratories per week.
+Thirty hours of theory and 180 hours of laboratory.
 Prerequisite: ENFE 4001.

 Theory and clinical experience in maternal and child care following a family-centered approach.

 ENFE 4015.
 MANAGEMENT OF NURSING SERVICES.
 Three credit hours.
 Three lectures per week.
 Prerequisite: Senior standing in Nursing or authorization of the Director of the Department.